lukephelan/nutritionists_friend/README.md

 **1. Using Devise with an existing Resource**

-  Prior to implementing Devise I had already created a Users with scaffold.
+  Prior to implementing Devise I had already created Users with scaffold.
 So all the necessary views and routes had been created, as well as the User table.

-  Adding Devise over the top of this duplicated many views and routes, causing a lot of routing errors when navigating the page.
+  Adding Devise over the top of this duplicated many views and routes, causing a lot of routing errors when navigating the site.
 Additionally, Devise added the email and password columns to the table which I had already created.

-  Being this early on I decided it was quicker to restart the Rails project and build the Users again with Devise.
+  Being this early on I decided it was more practical to restart the Rails project and build the Users with Devise.

 **2. Retrieving two values with one radio selection**